php-riak/php_riak/README.md

 - Riak PHP session store replacement, that can be enabled directly in php.ini no code needed.

 ## Building
-First make sure you have the LibRiack submodule checked out, if not do it:

-	git submodule init
-	git submodule update

-In a terminal make sure you are in project root, then run the following commands
+In a terminal make sure you are in project root, then run the following commands.
+Giving the riak-c path is mandatory at the moment.

 	phpize
-	./configure
+        ./configure --with-riak-c-dir=/some/path/riak-c-client/src
 	sudo make install

 Module is now installed but it needs to be added to the appropriate php.ini as well, this can be done by adding the following line to your php.ini